plu70n/NCTSSOS/README.md

 Two vectors will be outputed.
 The first vector is the sizes of blocks and the second vector is the numbers of blocks with sizes corresponding to the first vector.

-To exetute higher levels of the NCTSSOS hierarchy, repeatedly run
+To execute higher levels of the NCTSSOS hierarchy, repeatedly run

 ```Julia
 opt,data = nctssos_higher!(data, TS="MD")